Basil Hallam: Personal life

 Before entering service for World War I Hallam fell in love with Elsie Janis, with whom he had starred in The Passing Show of 1915.
 They set up home in the city of Liverpool.

 Death

+Granville Bradshaw bitterly claimed that his friend Basil Hallam, who was famous for his song "Gilbert the Filbert the Colonel of the Nuts," was de facto killed by White Feather Campaign women.
+According to Bradshaw, the two men were walking down Shaftesbury Avenue after Hallam's show when "we were both surrounded by young, stupid, and screaming girls who stuck white feathers into the lapels of our coats.
+When we extricated our selves Basil said, 'I shall go and join-up immediately'—he did.
+I heard a few weeks later that my friend Basil Hallam had joined the para troops (balloon observer) and in his first descent with a parachute it failed to open.
+He was killed and he died during the afternoon."

-Hallam died aged 28 whilst serving as a Captain with a Kite Balloon Section of the Royal Flying Corps in France at the Battle of the Somme.
+Hallam died on 20 August 1916, aged 28, whilst serving as a Captain with a Kite Balloon Section of the Royal Flying Corps in France at the Battle of the Somme.
 In the afternoon of 20 August 1916 on the Northern part of the Somme battlefield he was crewing a tethered un-powered observation balloon watching the German line near the village of Gommecourt, when its steel cable tether snapped, and the balloon, caught in an Easterly wind, began to drift towards enemy lines out of control.
 To avoid capture, Hallam bailed out of the balloon's basket but he was obstructed from jumping clear, and fell several hundred feet to his death after his emergency parachute failed to deploy.
 His body was buried at a British military cemetery at the nearby village of Couin.